thunderbird2009/software_designs/bookstore_design/bookstore_recommendations.md

   * **Collaborative Filtering (CF)** is the **general category**.
 As we discussed, it uses a broad range of user interactions (purchases, clicks, views, 1-5 star ratings) to predict a user's *affinity* or *preference* for an item.
 The core question it answers is, "How much would this user *like* this item?"
   * A **Co-purchase Model** is a **specific type** of model.
 It focuses exclusively on one type of interaction: items that are purchased together in the same transaction.
 The core question it answers is, "Given that a user is buying Book A, what is the probability they will *also buy* Book B in the same transaction?"

-Here’s a table to highlight the key differences in how they are typically implemented:
+The key differences in how they are typically implemented are highlighted in the table below:

 | Aspect | **General Collaborative Filtering (e.g., Matrix Factorization)** | **Specific Co-purchase Model (e.g., Co-occurrence)** |
 | :--- | :--- | :--- |